Energy efficiency in transport: Table Overview

-In the following table the energy efficiency and energy consumption for different types of passenger land vehicles and modes of transport, as well as standard occupancy rates, are presented.
-The sources for these figures are in the correspondent section for each vehicle, in the following article.
-The conversions amongst different types of units, are well known in the art.
+In the following table the energy efficiency and energy consumption for different types of passenger land vehicles and modes of transport, as well as standard occupancy rates, are presented, with the sources for these figures in references.

-For the conversion amongst units of energy in the following table, 1 litre of petrol amounts to 34.2 MJ, 1 kWh amounts to 3.6 MJ and 1 kilocalorie amounts to 4184 J. For the car occupation ratio, the value of 1.2 passengers per automobile was considered.
-Nonetheless, in Europe this value slightly increases to 1.4.
-The sources for conversions amongst units of measurements appear only of the first row.
+For the conversion amongst units of energy, 1 litre of petrol amounts to 34.2 MJ, 1 kWh to 3.6 MJ and 1 kilocalorie to 4184 J. For the car occupation ratio, the value of 1.2 passengers per automobile is considered.
+In Europe this value slightly increases to 1.4.